QV-dev/TuxTool/README.md

 # TuxTool 0.0.2
-Free and opensource screenshare tool for linux (and soon) mac To use, do the following:
+Free and opensource screenshare tool for linux
+To use, do the following:
 Open terminal, and then do
 ```